digidem/react-dimensions/README.md

         height, where element is the wrapper div.
 Defaults to `(element) => element.clientHeight`
     -   `options.getWidth` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)=** A function that is passed an element and returns element width, where element is the wrapper div.
 Defaults to `(element) => element.clientWidth`
+    -   `options.containerStyle` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)=** A style object for the `<div>` that will wrap your component.
+        The dimensions of this `div` are what are passed as props to your component.
+The default style is `{ width: '100%', height: '100%', padding: 0, border: 0 }` which will cause the `div` to fill its parent in most cases.
+If you are using a flexbox layout you will want to change this default style.

 **Examples**